Repeating Events

 Repeating Events in FileMaker

-Repeating events are created in FileMaker using a script built into DayBack which creates one record for each repeating event.
-Learn more here: repeating events in FileMaker.
+Repeating events in FileMaker are created using a script built into DayBack, which generates a separate record for each repeating event.
+For more details, see repeating events in FileMaker.